Promoting British Values at Cupernham Junior School

 The Government reiterated the importance of schools promoting British Values in 2014 and at Cupernham Junior School we uphold these values in so much of what we do, not least during our school assemblies.
 British Values are integral to our school Vision: Dream, Believe, Achieve and the children at Cupernham Junior School enjoy learning about their rights and responsibilities, as we help prepare them for adult life.

 Cupernham Junior School reinforce and promote British Values in the following ways:

 Our school motto: Dream, Believe, Achieve is at the heart of everything we do.
 At Cupernham Junior School pupils are supported in developing a growth mindset to enjoy being challenged in their work and to have high aspirations for themselves.
-Pupils are regularly encouraged to make their own choices whether that is a learning challenge, or which carousel club to choose for example; they know they are in a safe and supportive environment.
+Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety and lessons.
+Whether it be through choice of learning challenge, of how they record, or participation in carousel activities pupils are given the freedom to make choices.
 Through our PSHE lessons, children learn about their rights and responsibilities and are advised on how to carry them out safely.
-Every year we support a number of charities.
-Every year, children can choose how involved they want to be in various charity events with Children in Need day as a particular focus.
-Many carry out sponsored events, come to school in non-uniform and enjoy donating their pocket money.
+In PE lessons and sporting competitions, we promote the concept of ‘fair play’, following and developing rules, inclusion of others, and being competitive in an appropriate way.